|

 - COMHGHALL:

-"Joint pledge."
-Irish/Gaelic name composed of the
+Irish Gaelic name composed of the

 elements comh "joint, together" and gall

-- COMHGHAN
+- COMHGHÁN:

-"Born together."
-Irish/Gaelic name composed of the
+Irish Gaelic name composed of the

 elements comh "joint, together" and gan-/gen-

-COMYN: Irish name meaning "shrewd."
+Irish name meaning "shrewd."

 - CONALL:

-Irish/Gaelic legend name of the Ulster hero who avenged Cuchulainn's
+legendary Ulster hero who avenged Cúchulainn's

 - CONALLAN:

-Diminutive form of Irish/Gaelic Conall,
+Diminutive form of Irish Gaelic Conall,

 - CÓNÁN:

-"Little hound/wolf."
-Irish/Gaelic name which
+Gaelic name which

 - CONCHOBAR:

-"Hound/wolf-lover."
-Irish myth name of a king
+Irish legend name of a king

 - CONCHOBHAR:

-Variant of Irish Conchobar, meaning
+Variant spelling of Irish Conchobar, meaning

 - CONCHOBOR:

-Variant of Irish Conchobar, meaning
+Variant spelling of Irish Conchobar, meaning

 - CONCHOBUR:

-Variant of Irish Conchobar, meaning
+Variant spelling of Irish Conchobar, meaning

 - CONCHUBHAR:

-Variant of Irish Conchobar, meaning
+Variant spelling of Irish Conchobar, meaning

-(Conchúir): Variant of Irish
+form of Irish

 Conchobar,

-meaning "hound/wolf-lover."
+meaning "hound-lover."

-(Conchúr): Variant of Irish
+form of Irish

 Conchobar,

-meaning "hound/wolf-lover."
+meaning "hound-lover."

-- CONLAED
+- CONLÁED:

 - CONLAOCH:

-the elements conn "chief" and laoch
+the Gaelic elements con "hound" and laoch

 - CONLAODH:

-"purifying fire."
+"fire," hence "purifying fire."

 - CONLETH:

-Modern form of Irish/Gaelic Conlaed,
+Modern form of Irish Gaelic Conláed,

 meaning "purifying fire."